lmmentel/awesome-python-chemistry/README.md

 - [Psi4](http://psicode.org) - A hybrid Python/C++ open-source package for quantum chemistry.
 - [pyEMMA](http://www.emma-project.org/latest/) - Library for the estimation, validation and analysis Markov models of molecular kinetics and other kinetic and thermodynamic models from molecular dynamics data.
 - [pygauss](https://pygauss.readthedocs.io/en/stable/index.html) - An interactive tool for supporting the life cycle of a computational molecular chemistry investigations.
-- [PyQuante](http://pyquante.sourceforge.net/) - Is an open-source suite of programs for developing quantum chemistry methods
+- [PyQuante](http://pyquante.sourceforge.net/) - Is an open-source suite of programs for developing quantum chemistry methods.
 - [pysic](https://github.com/thynnine/pysic) - A calculator incorporating various empirical pair and many-body potentials.
 - [Pyscf](https://github.com/sunqm/pyscf) - A quantum chemistry package written in Python.
 - [pyvib2](http://pyvib2.sourceforge.net/) - A program for analyzing vibrational motion and vibrational spectra.